 It is with deep sadness to report that despite all our efforts, Delta Air Lines and the Port Authority have demolished the historic Pan Am Flying Saucer Terminal.

-Fueled by an estimated $50 million remediation and demolition contract, Gramercy Group's voracious bulldozers cold-heartedly toppled the Flying Saucer's final support beams on November 22, 2013 - the 50th anniversary of the assassination of John F. Kennedy.
+Fueled by a seemingly irrevocable remediation and demolition contract estimated at $50 million, Gramercy Group's voracious bulldozers cold-heartedly toppled the Flying Saucer's final support beams on November 22, 2013 - the 50th anniversary of the assassination of John F. Kennedy.
 It is a reprehensible insult to the great man for whom JFK International Airport was dedicated, not to mention the senseless murder of an architectural icon.

 Judging by the amazing support the campaign received, it is clear that Delta Air Lines and the Port Authority have made a terrible mistake - a mistake on the same scale as was made with the original Pennsylvania Station in New York City in 1963.
 History will prove this mistake will be equally shameful.

 Indeed we are disappointed, yet we are not surprised at the outcome.
 We were summarily bulldozed by a cold, unfeeling corporation whose priorities are market share and profits, and by a dysfunctional government agency whose leaders' primary focus is playing politics, lining pockets, and causing traffic jams on the George Washington Bridge.

 But wrecking balls, bulldozers and poor judgment cannot tear down our memories.
 While we must regretfully close the campaign, we will soon transform this site into a tribute page so that the memory of the legendary Pan Am Worldport will live on.
 And our Facebook community remains as active as ever, attracting new members who enjoy discussing aviation, the Worldport and Pan Am's glory days.